binokula/binokula.github.io/mkdocs/docs/admin-guide.md

 If you are an organization who wishes to get a trial tenant, please contact <sales@binokula.com>.

-If you are expecting to already have access to reports in Binokula, you can enter your email address at <https://binokula.app> or contact the orgnization whose report content you wish to access.
+If you are expecting to already have access to reports in Binokula, you can enter your email address at <https://binokula.app> or contact the organization whose report content you wish to access.

 ###Building and Publishing Reports
 ####Building a Report without RLS
 Binokula uses Microsoft Power BI as its report building tool.
-For a report to be correctly published in Binokula, the report has to adhere to the following prequisites:
+For a report to be correctly published in Binokula, the report has to adhere to the following prerequisites:

 * Must have a security role called "User_Security" in the Power BI Model.
 <details>